-Update: Apparently this site (talking about the ways in which people blew their Google interviews) links to me, and also used my picture.
-It kind of sucks that an article titled “How I Blew My Google Interview” has my face on it, but that’s what happens when you put a picture on the internet, I guess.
-More disconcerting to me is that the portion of the article below that was highlighted was my discussion of my interview with the guy with the thick accent.
-The implication of the linked article is that I blew the interview by not understanding him.
-I’d like to clarify, that part of the experience was just a relevant part of the story, which is why I shared it.
+Update: Apparently this site (talking about the ways in which people blew their Google interviews) links to me.
+They highlighted my mention of the guy with the thick accent, implying I blew the interview by not understanding him.
+I'd like to clarify, that part of the experience was just a relevant part of the story, which is why I shared it.
 I blew the Google Interview not for that reason, but because my algorithm skills simply were not up to snuff at the time.
 Blaming the rejection on having a hard time with accents would be petty and silly.
-I was rejected because I wasn’t good enough, plain and simple.
+I was rejected because I wasn't good enough, plain and simple.

 Recently, I had the pleasure of interviewing with Google.
 It was very exciting, as I've wanted to work for Google for quite some time, and they opened up a branch near my home through an acquisition recently.
 I wanted to share the process of interviewing with Google, not because it was particularly noteworthy, but because I wondered about interviewing with Google before I did so, and I figured others might.
 I've had to sign an NDA, so I'm going to be pretty careful about what I share in this post.